bgorman87/bgorman87/README.md

 # Brandon Gorman
-- Full-stack developer currently working on PWA development using React
+- Full-stack developer working on PWA development and SCORM content generation using React
 - Python programmer currently working with PySide6 to create a GUI PDF Processor for personal and commercial use.

 - Reach me at bgorman@live.com or learn more about me from www.brandongorman.me